 Legally, companies that make all medicines, including vaccines, are required by government agencies to conduct certain tests before they can sell their products.
 Some of these tests are performed on animals.

-PETA and our international affiliates are working with governments around the world to change these requirements and promote superior testing methods that don’t require animal suffering.
+PETA entities are working with governments around the world to change these requirements and promote superior testing methods that don’t require animal suffering.
 These models include in vitro human cell and tissue testing, advanced computer-modeling studies, and human volunteers.

 One promising aspect of the COVID-19 vaccine development was the quick implementation of human trials, which—for the first time ever—overlapped with animal experiments rather than being done sequentially.
 This may not seem like much, but it was a sea change for the U.S. Food and Drug Administration (FDA), because it acknowledged that the agency understood that vaccine clinical trials in humans could begin safely without first requiring years of animal tests.
 We’re getting ever closer to a future in which superior, animal-free testing is the norm and no animals have to suffer for regulatory requirements.